 Inverness Lease Agreement.
 The lease for certain space at 90 Inverness Circle East in Englewood, Colorado is for a period ending in December 2016.
 This agreement can be terminated by either party upon six months' prior notice.
 This agreement may be extended by mutual consent, in which case this agreement will be converted to a month-to-month lease agreement.
 Upon such extension, both parties have the right to terminate this agreement upon 30 days' notice.
-In February 2016, DISH Network provided us notice to terminate this lease effective in August 2016.
+In February 2016, DISH Network terminated this lease effective in August 2016.